-25.4.1.
-Construction
+25.4.1 Construction

 Table 25-3 provides an overview of the types and estimated quantities of resources required during construction.
-All quantities and sources would be confirmed during detailed design and construction planning.
+These quantities were developed as part of preliminary construction planning.
+All quantities and sources would be confirmed during detailed design.

 Construction and operation of the Stage 1 development would also consume resources through utilities such as potable water, electricity, gas and fuel.
-Daily requirements for construction would include up to 1.36 megalitres of water (including approximately 8,600 litres of potable water), 300 kilovolt amperes of electricity and 55 kilolitres of fuel (see Chapter 6).
+Daily requirements for construction would include up to 1.36 mega litres of water (including approximately 8,600 litres of potable water), 300 kilovolt amperes of electricity and 55 kilolitres of fuel (see Chapter 6 (Volume 1)).